alphagov/govuk-developer-docs/source/manual/troubleshooting-vagrant.html.md

 ## Can't connect to Mongo

 This is probably happening because your VM didn't shut down cleanly.
-You should be running `vagrant halt` or `vagrant suspend` but if you had to kill your VM or restart your machine mongo won't be able to connect.
-You can fix this by deleting your `mongod.lock` and restarting mongodb.
+You should be running `vagrant halt` or `vagrant suspend` but if you had to kill your VM or restart your machine MongoDB won't be able to connect.
+You can fix this by deleting your `mongod.lock` and restarting MongoDB.

 ```
 sudo rm /var/lib/mongodb/mongod.lock